bitwalker/libring/README.md

 ## Contributing

-To run the test suite you will need to run `mix eqc.install --mini` once you've cloned the repo and fetched dependencies.

 If you have changes in mind that are significant or potentially time consuming, please open a RFC-style PR first, where we can discuss your plans first.
 I don't want you to spend all your time crafting a PR that I ultimately reject because I don't think it's a good fit or is too large for me to review.
 Not that I plan to reject PRs in general, but I have to be careful to